 - Students who enroll in this program but choose not to complete the law degree after the first year of enrollment at VLS will have their credits transferred back to UVM for the completion of the Bachelor’s degree.

-Students apply to either the 3+2 or 3+3 Program no later than the end of their freshman year, and if approved, their sophomore year at UVM.
+Students apply to either the 3+2 or 3+3 Program no later than the end of their first year, and if approved, their sophomore year at UVM.
 Eligible students must have completed a minimum of 30 credit hours in two semesters of full-time study with a minimum GPA of 3.3 and must meet the LSAT requirement.
 A UVM student must submit a plan demonstrating how the student will complete all general education and major requirements by the completion of their junior year, except for those requirements that can be fulfilled by a course at VLS.
 Students must maintain their GPA at UVM to continue in the program.

 UVM and VLS have a separate Admissions Agreement pursuant to which UVM students recommended by UVM designated coordinator who have achieved a GPA and LSAT score above the median acceptance scores at VLS for the prior year are guaranteed admission to VLS.
 If a dual degree program candidate fails to meet the academic requirements of the dual degree program, that student will still be eligible for admission to VLS pursuant to this agreement but as a regular VLS student and not as a dual degree student.
 This means that the student must complete all the requirements of the bachelor’s degree at UVM.